gitfrid/MUMPS-max1D-or-2D/README.md

 **The results have not been checked for errors.
 Neither methodological nor technical checks or data cleansing have been performed.**
 _________________________________________

-### Dowhy causal impact estimation vax coverage on mumps case incidence rate for differnt countries, <br>MMR-containing vac max (1st or 2nd Dose)
+### Dowhy causal impact estimation vax coverage on mumps case incidence rate/1M for differnt countries, <br>MMR-containing vac max (1st or 2nd Dose)

 <br>
 <p>DoWhy is a Python library for causal inference that allows modeling and testing of causal assumptions, based on a unified language for causal inference.